 Share this book

-Aesop was a Greek fabulist and storyteller.
-Although his existence remains unclear and no writings by him survive, numerous tales credited to him were...
+Aesop was a Greek fable writer and storyteller.
+Although his existence remains unclear and none of his writings have survived, numerous ta...

 We have 1 books by Aesop in Alice and Books library